Daniel-Mietchen/events/OpenCon-2016.md

 An evolutionary biophysicist working on integrating research workflows with the Web, all along the research cycle.

+Often thinks about how the research ecosystem would look like if it had a public version history and open licensing by default, and what we have to do to get there.

 # Why are you interested in Open Access, Open Education and/or Open Data and how does it relate to your work?
 If you are already involved in these issues, tell us how.

 > Maximum 1600 characters (~250 words).
 There are many reasons why Open is important.
 This question is asking specifically why Open is important to *you*.
 Please use your own words to describe your perspective and experience.